g-torr/IMC_preprocessing/README.md

 # IMC preprocessing
 Extraction and preprocessing pipeline for IMC data.
 From a single mcd file, it extracts the tiff files using [steinbock](https://bodenmillergroup.github.io/steinbock/)  and run  [IMC denoise](https://github.com/PENGLU-WashU/IMC_Denoise) for denoising.
+To reduce batch effects, we also recommend applying contrast adjustment through Contrast Limited Adaptive Histogram Equalization.
 ## Installation
 Install the dependency IMC Denoise
 ```